 There are four main types of hydraulic accumulator: the weight-loaded piston-type accumulator, the diaphragm accumulator (also known as a ‘bladder’), spring-type accumulator and the hydro-pneumatic piston type accumulator.
 The weight-loaded piston-type accumulator was the first to be used, however it is much larger and heavier than a modern piston or bladder accumulator.
 This version of the piston accumulator and the spring-type are seldom used nowadays, but the hydro-pneumatic accumulators are the kind that are most commonly found in modern hydraulic systems.

-What are accumulators used for?
+What is a hydraulic accumulator used for?

 Storing energy – Hydropneumatic accumulators use a gas as well as hydraulic fluid, which can be compressed into smaller volumes at higher pressures.
 Potential energy is stored in the compressed gas and will be released once it is required.
 This kind of energy is similar to that of a raised pile driver transferring its huge energy upon the pile.
 With a piston accumulator, the energy in the compressed gas exerts pressure against the piston separating the gas and hydraulic fluid.
 This forces the fluid from the cylinder into the system and consequently to the location where it is required.

 Pulsation absorption – In a hydraulic system, pumps create the power that needs to be used or stored.
 The majority of pumps distribute this power in a pulsating flow.
 As the piston pump is usually used thanks to its ability to operate under high pressure, the pulsations can be damaging to a system working under high pressure.
 An accumulator cushions the system against the pressure variations.